 * May be increased for specific costs.

 2. University Fees are assessed to all students registered on-campus.
-These fees are comprised of the Student Association, and MD Activity Fees.
+These fees are comprised of the Student Association and MD Activity Fees.
 The Student Association Fee is $3.00/credit to a maximum of $45.00/semester for all medical students.
-The Activity Fee is $380/yr. (for 1st year students), $300/yr. (for 2nd year students), $150/yr. (for 3rd year students), and $150/yr. (for 4th year students).Additionally, 1st year students are charged a $50 orientation fee.
-Note: for financial aid all awards will be rounded to the nearest dollar for these fees.
+The Activity Fee is $390/yr. (for 1st year students), $310/yr. (for 2nd year students), $170/yr. (for 3rd year students), and $170/yr. (for 4th year students).Additionally, 1st year students are charged a $50 orientation fee and a $100 Step 1 study fee.
+2nd Year students are also charged a $200 Step 1 study fee.

 3. Instrument costs for 1st year students include dissecting equipment and clinical instruments.